Florida Department of Children and Families Abuse Hotline

 From Chapter 39.01(1):

-1. "Abandoned" means a situation in which the parent or legal custodian of a child or, in the absence of a parent or legal custodian, the caregiver responsible for the child's welfare, while being able, makes no provision for the child's support and makes no effort to communicate with the child, which situation is sufficient to evince a willful rejection of parental obligations.
-If the efforts of such parent or legal custodian, or caregiver primarily responsible for the child's welfare, to support and communicate with the child are, in the opinion of the court, only marginal efforts that do not evince a settled purpose to assume all parental duties, the court may declare the child to be abandoned.
-The term "abandoned" does not include an abandoned newborn infant as described in s.
-383.50, a "child in need of services" as defined in chapter 984, or a "family in need of services" as defined in chapter 984.
-The incarceration of a parent, legal custodian, or caregiver responsible for a child's welfare may support a finding of abandonment.
+“Abandoned” or “abandonment” means a situation in which the parent or legal custodian of a child or, in the absence of a parent or legal custodian, the caregiver, while being able, has made no significant contribution to the child’s care and maintenance or has failed to establish or maintain a substantial and positive relationship with the child, or both.
+For purposes of this subsection, “establish or maintain a substantial and positive relationship” includes, but is not limited to, frequent and regular contact with the child through frequent and regular visitation or frequent and regular communication to or with the child, and the exercise of parental rights and responsibilities.
+Marginal efforts and incidental or token visits or communications are not sufficient to establish or maintain a substantial and positive relationship with a child.
+The term does not include a surrendered newborn infant as described in s.
+383.50, a “child in need of services” as defined in chapter 984, or a “family in need of services” as defined in chapter 984.
+The incarceration, repeated incarceration, or extended incarceration of a parent, legal custodian, or caregiver responsible for a child’s welfare may support a finding of abandonment

 Child Abuse